ICGS 'Varaha' commissioned by Rajnath Singh | Devdiscourse

 Singh, who arrived here on Tuesday on a two day visit, participated in the Investiture Ceremony of Coast Guard. "it is indeed reassuring to witness the growing strength of Indian Coast Guard, the 'Sentinals of our seas' and capabilities of Larsen and Toubro Shipbuilding Ltd one of the strong supporting pillars for production and maintenance of surface assets of our maritime forces," he said.

-The multitude challenges of drug trafficking oil spill incidents collision grounding and the growing threat of maritime terrorism calls for cooperative on regional arrangements with various Maritime Nations and Indian Coast Guard over the years has built bonds of diplomacy, he noted.
-Singh said the Coast Guard entered into a memorandum of understanding with 7 Maritime Nations for capacity building training collective and cooperative response to deal with Maritime threats.
+The multitude challenges of drug trafficking, oil spill incidents, and the growing threat of maritime terrorism calls for cooperation on regional arrangements with various Maritime Nations and Indian Coast Guard over the years has built bonds of diplomacy, he noted.
+Singh said the Coast Guard entered into a memorandum of understanding with seven maritime nations for capacity building training collective and cooperative response to deal with Maritime threats.

-India's engagement with the world has seen exponential growth and today the coast guard is at the fulcrum operating 24x7x365 for safeguarding national interest in the maritime zones of India apart from building bridges of confidence at sea for the safety, security, and growth in the Indian Ocean region.
+India's engagement with the world has seen exponential growth and today the coast guard is at the fulcrum operating round the clock for safeguarding national interest in the maritime zones of India apart from building bridges of confidence at sea for the safety, security and growth in the Indian ocean.
 The OPV is part of the contract awarded to Larsen and Toubro to build seven offshore patrol vessels at the Kattuppalli Port near here.

 This is the fourth in the series of seven 98-m vessel awarded to Larsen and Toubro.
 'Varaha' refers to the third incarnation of Lord Vishnu who took the form of a boar to rescue Goddess Earth from the ocean by lifting her on his tusks.